Commission will try to set millage rate Tuesday - NewsBreak

 But finance officials say that would cost the city roughly a half a million dollars in revenue, but supporters of the rollback aren’t buying that.

-But the city is facing expenses the fuel budget has taken a big blow due to gas prices this year, and the city is planning a new fire station Powell Road and Gordon Highway area and that station will need to be equipped so that’s why some are not for the rollback.
+But the city is facing expenses.
+The fuel budget has taken a big blow due to gas prices this year, and the city is planning a new fire station in the Powell Road and Gordon Highway area and that station will need to be equipped, so that’s why some are not for the rollback.

-But that’s not what city budget writers are saying in Augusta George Eskola WJBF NewsChannel 6.Copyright 2022 Nexstar Media Inc. All rights reserved.
+But that’s not what city budget writers are saying.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WJBF.